 3.P.1 Scope

 This transaction is used to convey from one software system to another a summary of a prescription for radiation treatment for a patient.
 The summary describes the sites to be treated along with planned doses and fractionation information for those sites.
-This makes it possible for the prescription to be entered in a single location (the treatment planning system) and viewed in multiple systems, such as EHRs for other departments, cancer registries, or data warehouses.
+This makes it possible for the prescription to be entered in a single location (the Prescription Producer) and viewed in multiple systems, such as EHRs for other departments, cancer registries, or data warehouses.

 3.P.2 Actor Roles

 Table 3.P.2-1: Actor Roles